How to Plan the Perfect Road Trip in Austria

 Tyrol, which is a region in Austria, is approximately 400 kilometers (about 248 miles) west of Vienna when traveling by road.
 The specific distance can vary slightly depending on your starting point in Vienna and your destination within Tyrol.
 Driving from Vienna to Tyrol typically takes around 4.5 to 5.5 hours.

-To put Austrian Vignette on the car, you have to take the adhesive part and press it against the windshield.
+To put an Austrian Vignette on the car, you have to take the adhesive part and press it against the windshield.
 It needs to sit in the top part of the windshield, below any tinted areas.
 You may not have more than 3 vignettes there.
 You can also buy the digital vignette instead.

 Yes, driving in Austria is quite easy.
-Roads are in great conditions and parking spaces are freely available.
+Roads are in great condition and parking spaces are freely available.
 Driving in Austria in winter can be a bit challenging, due to snow and ice.
 Be sure to have appropriate tires in that case.

 About the Author

 Sabrina is a passionate travel blogger and content creator, based in the Netherlands.
-She spends about half of the year traveling to various destinations together with her husband.
+She spends most parts of the year abroad at various destinations with her husband.

 She provides slow-paced itineraries that focus on quality over quantity.
 Sabrina wants to help her readers to get more out of their travel experiences – while doing less.
 Read more.